2i2c-org/infrastructure/docs/hub-deployment-guide/upgrade-cluster/aws.md

 3. *Upgrade the k8s control plane's one minor version*

-   It is not allowed to upgrade the k8s control plane more than one minor at the time.
-So, update the eksctl config's version field one minor version.
+   The k8s control plane can only be upgraded one minor version at the time.[^1] So, update the eksctl config's version field one minor version.

    Then, perform the upgrade which typically takes ~10 minutes.